 - Do not reply to our enquiries (we will always tell you how long you have to reply)

-How do I get my claim backdated?
+Can I get my claim backdated?

-In order for a backdate of benefit to be allowed you will have to show 'good cause' why you did not apply earlier.
+Normally we start your claim from the Monday after we receive your application form.
+You can ask for a backdate of benefits if there is a reason why you were unable to apply for your benefit earlier.In order for a backdate of benefit to be allowed you will have to show 'good cause' why you did not apply earlier.
 There is no formal definition of 'good cause', each case will be decided according to its own individual situation.
 Some examples of when you may have 'good cause' are: